 Volunteer

 There are more than 150 active Friends volunteers.
 These volunteers donate over 12,000 hours of their time each year to help the Park.
 Volunteer activities include restoration, maintenance, gardening, front desk greeters, Nature Shop sales, education, research, bird feeding, and special programs like our annual festivals.
-Click here to download our volunteer application, or you can contact our volunteer coordinator, Julie Henry, at 505-343-1373.
+Click here to download our volunteer application, or you can contact our volunteer coordinator, Julie Henry, by emailing volunteer@rgnc.org or leaving a message at 505-343-1373.

 Volunteers at Visitor Center Front Desk